waffle-gl/waffle/README.txt

 not installed.
 Listed below are the required packages for each platform.

-If you install Mesa from source, then Mesa must be configured with option `--with-egl-platforms=PLATFORM_LIST`, where PLATFORM_LIST is a comman-separated list of any combination of "x11", "wayland", and "drm".
+If you install Mesa from source, then Mesa must be configured with option `--with-platforms=PLATFORM_LIST`, where PLATFORM_LIST is a comma-separated list of any combination of "x11", "wayland", and "drm".

     - GLX:
         - Archlinux: pacman -S libgl libxcb libx11